MicrosoftDocs/windows-itpro-docs/devices/surface-hub/surface-hub-2s-pen-firmware.md

 ## Update pen firmware using Windows Update for Business

 This section describes how to update pen firmware via the automated maintenance cycles for Windows Update, configured by default to occur nightly at 3 a.m.
 You will need to plan for two maintenance cycles to complete before applying the update to the Surface Hub 2 pen.
-Alternately, like any other update, you can use Windows Server Update Services (WSUS) to apply the firmware update.
+Alternately, like any other update, you can use Windows Server Update Services (WSUS) to apply the pen firmware.
 For more information, see [Managing Windows updates on Surface Hub](manage-windows-updates-for-surface-hub.md).

 1. Ensure the Surface Hub 2 pen is paired to Surface Hub 2S: Press and hold the **top** button until the white indicator LED light begins to blink. <br>
 ![Surface Hub 2 pen](images/sh2-pen-1.png) <br>
 2. On Surface Hub, login as an Admin, open **Settings**, and then scan for new Bluetooth devices.
 3. Select the pen to complete the pairing process.
 4. Press the **top** button on the pen to apply the update.
 It may take up to two hours to complete.

 ## Update pen firmware by downloading to separate PC